12 Attributes of a Great Ecommerce App

 Be sure to individualize responses with buyers’ or users’ names.

-A good example is JOANN Fabric and Craft Stores, which responds to its customers’ reviews, whether good or bad.
+A good example is JOANN Fabric and Craft Stores, which response to its customers’ reviews, whether good or bad.

 Avoid lying to customers, sending rude emails, or other negative responses as they can take screenshots, and defame you.